Generalized saturation game

 \subsection{Counting $P_3$'s}

-The game graph at the end of the game is saturated and contains no $S_4$, so its maximum degree is at most $2$.
+The game graph at the end of the game is saturated and contains no copy of $S_4$, so its maximum degree is at most $2$.
 Hence, at most one of its connected components is not a cycle -- and it can be either an isolated edge or an isolated vertex.
-Counting $P_3$'s in such a graph with $n$ vertices, clearly, the number is either $n-2$, if there is an isolated edge, $n-1$, if there is an isolated vertex, or $n$, if all components are cycles.
+Counting copies of $P_3$ in such a graph with $n$ vertices, clearly, the number is either $n-2$, if there is an isolated edge, $n-1$, if there is an isolated vertex, or $n$, if all components are cycles.

 To simplify the analysis of this game, we introduce some notation.
-We define the \emph{game deficit} as $s(n, \# P_3, S_4)-n$.
+We define the \emph{game deficit} as $s_i(n, \# P_3, S_4)-n$.
 As we concluded above, the game deficit can be either $-2$, $-1$, or $0$.

-If we look at the game graph mid-game, the components that are cycles cannot be touched for the remainder of the game, and the number of $P_3$s in them is equal to the number of vertices.
-Therefore we can remove them from the graph for the rest of the game without influencing the deficit.
+If we look at the game graph mid-game, the components that are cycles cannot be touched for the remainder of the game, and the number of copies of $P_3$ in them is equal to the number of vertices.
+Therefore, we can remove them from the graph for the rest of the game without influencing the deficit.

 Any connected component that is a path with at least three vertices is referred to as a \emph{long path}.
 Note that at any point in the game, any long path can be replaced with another (longer or shorter) long path without affecting the game deficit.
 The reason for that is that during the game long paths can be connected to other path-components, creating a new long path, or they can be closed into a cycle, in which case they can be removed from the game.
 For both of these actions, the length of the long path is irrelevant.